zwave-js/zwave-js-ui/docs/guide/mqtt.md

 }
 ```

-I will get this response (in the same topic without the suffix `/set`):
+You will get this response (in the same topic without the suffix `/set`):

 ```js
 {